 Chesapeake Regional Airport, Chesapeake, VA

-Chesapeake Regional Airport (CPK, KCPK) is a public non-towered airport located in Chesapeake, VA.
-It’s maintained and operated by the Chesapeake Airport Authority and has one runway (5/23).
-The runway is asphalt in good condition and measures 5,500 ft. at an elevation of 19 ft.
-This field is about 11 miles southwest of downtown Chesapeake.
+Chesapeake Regional Airport (CPK, KCPK) is a public non-towered airport located in Chesapeake, Virginia.
+It’s maintained and operated by the Chesapeake Airport Authority.
+This field is about 11 miles southwest of downtown Chesapeake, and has one runway as follows:

 There is a clean, modern passenger terminal with great facilities and a helpful, friendly staff.
 It was recommended as a great place to land by a retired GA pilot who now works at the Norfolk International Airport.

-They also have maintenance, parts, pilot supplies, catering, a pilot lounge, and both types of fuel.
-They are open from 8 a.m. to 8 p.m. every day of the week, with modified hours as needed for weather.
+Additionally, maintenance, parts, pilot supplies, catering, a pilot lounge, and both types of fuel are available here.
+They are open from 8 a.m. to 8 p.m. every day, with modified hours as needed for weather.
 Snacks are provided, but there are no restaurants in the terminal.
 After-hours call-out is a minimum of $100.

-You can also choose flight training, aircraft rental, and maintenance from Epix Aviation.
-In addition, you can reserve a charter here through Jet Air Charter.
+Epix Aviation offers flight training, aircraft rental, and maintenance.
+In addition, you can reserve a charter here through Jet Air Charter or perhaps find an empty leg through Villiers Jets.

 Transportation

 There is a courtesy car at this field as well as an Enterprise Rent-A-Car.
 If Hertz is your agency of choice, I was told they do NOT go to this airport.
+However, if you’d like to compare vehicles and prices, you can use Carla Car Rental.
 Both Uber and Lyft get you here and pick you up, but there can be a 20-30 minute wait time.

-For places to stay in Chesapeake, the Hs have it, as in, Hyatt Place, Hampton Inn, Holiday Inn, and Hilton Garden Inn.
-If you’re looking for an extended stay, the WoodSpring Suites Chesapeake-Norfolk South is a budget-friendly option.
+For places to stay in Chesapeake, the Hs have it, as in, Hyatt Place, Hampton Inn Norfolk/Chesapeake, Holiday Inn Chesapeake-Norfolk, and Hilton Garden Inn Chesapeake/Greenbrier.
+If you’re looking for an extended stay, there are two WoodSpring Suites, one in Chesapeake-Norfolk South, and the other is listed as Chesapeake-Norfolk Greenbrier.
+Both are budget-friendly options, but neither has great reviews.

 Check Expedia.com or Hotels.com to compare prices and amenities.
 For a private vacation with all the comforts of home, go to VRBO.com